Lecture 1. Introduction

 "A large number of features have been lost within the release of OpenFOAM since version 1.3, the code base has shrunk by more than 40%.
 While we understand the lack of technical ability of supporting advanced CFD features, we feel that existing features and specifically large-scale contributions should remain active and developed further.
 Below is a list of main features of foam-extend which are lacking, lost, deactivated or unusable in ESI releases: ..." (followed by a long list of such features)

-FOSS world is proud of their licenses which allow and actually encourage the creation of alternatives.
+Free and open source community is proud of their licenses, which allow and actually encourage the creation of branches and alternatives.
 If you are not happy with the code, just fork it, modify it and redistribute it.
 Alternatives are good, but it may lead to fragmentation, which by some, in different contexts, is considered to be a negativity.

-- If you are a student or a practicing engineer trying to learn the general principles of how to do CFD with OpenFOAM, most probably you’ll be using it "as it is" to solve rather simple problems with not that complicated physics.
-And for that purpose, you’ll most probably be using the built-in standard solvers, which look to be pretty much the same in all branches.
-So it does not matter much which one you pick.
+- If you are a student or a practicing engineer trying to learn the general principles of how to do CFD, and OpenFOAM is just a tool for you, most probably you’ll be using it "as it is" to solve rather simple problems with not that complicated physics.
+And for that purpose, you’ll most probably be using the built-in standard solvers, which I believe are pretty much the same in all branches.
+In that case, it does not matter much which one you pick.
+You just need to be careful in using community generated documentation and tutorials, and always check which release was used in preparing them in order not to get confused.

-- If you are a graduate student or a researcher interested in a specific problem type, say multi-phase flows or turbomachinery, it is better to read the notes of recent releases of different branches and see if there are new advancements in your field of interest.
+- If you are a graduate student or a researcher interested in a specific problem type, say multi-phase flows or turbomachinery, it is better to read the notes of recent releases of different distributions and see if there are new advancements in your field of interest.
+In this situation, most probably you'll be using OpenFOAM day and night, and you can also consider installing and using multiple distributions at the same time.

 - If you are really serious about using OpenFOAM, really value it and maybe a bit concerned about its future, you may try to understand the business doing practices of different groups, how they value OpenFOAM, how they make money out of it, what their future plans about it are, etc., and consider all that information in making your choice.
 If you are new to the world of FOSS, at some point you will notice that software development is not only about computers or programming languages, but it is also about people and sociology.